 Watch the seal attack video here.

-Above photo – Nicole and Braydon watching the seals at Fisherman’s Wharf.
+Nicole and a very young Braydon watching the seals at Fisherman’s Wharf.

 Barb’s famous fish and chips on the pier at Fisherman’s Wharf.

 19. Smell the roses at The Butchart Gardens

 The Butchart Gardens has become one of Victoria’s most visited tourist attractions with over 1 million visitors per year.
 Once a limestone quarry, these beautiful gardens have now been designated a National Historic Site of Canada.

 The Butchart Gardens are located 30 minutes drive north of Downtown Victoria.
 If you do not have a vehicle you can join an organized tour that runs daily trips from Downtown Victoria to Butchart Gardens.
 More info on how to get to Butchart Gardens here.